seen = {}

 @m ?= IDENTITY.slice()

-Returns a new matrix instances with a copy of the value array
+@baked = IDENTITYReturns a new matrix instances with a copy of the value array

 copy : ->

-argument.
+return new seen.Matrix(@m.slice())Multiply by the 16-value Array argument.
 This method uses the

-, which prevents us from having to re-initialize a new
+ARRAY_POOL, which prevents us from having to re-initialize a new

 temporary matrix every time.
 This drastically improves performance.